transferwise/url-locale/README.md

     us: en-US
 ```

-* The `fallback` is the default locale it would be inferred when there is no mapping present in the URL.
+* `fallback` affects the behaviour given a request to a URL locale that does not have a mapping.
+Specifying this configuration results in a redirect to the given url locale.
+A fallback locale is also inferred from this, which is resolved when no url locale is identified in the request url.
-* The `mapping` is the url locale to locale mappings you want to offer in your app.
+* `mapping` is the url locale to locale mappings you want to offer in your app.